shahnikba/shahnikba.github.io/docs/_posts/2023-01-08-anova-blog copy.md

 <div id="create-a-qq-plot-of-residuals" class="section level1">
 <h1>Create a QQ plot of residuals</h1>
 <div class="sourceCode" id="cb26"><pre class="sourceCode r"><code class="sourceCode r"><span id="cb26-1"><a href="#cb26-1" aria-hidden="true" tabindex="-1"></a><span class="fu">ggqqplot</span>(<span class="fu">residuals</span>(model))</span></code></pre></div>
-<pre><code>## Warning: The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?</code></pre>

 <p><img src="{{ site.url }}{{ site.baseurl }}/knitr_files/anova_files/figure-html/qq%20plot-1.png" width="100%" style="display: block; margin: auto;" /></p>
 <div class="sourceCode" id="cb28"><pre class="sourceCode r"><code class="sourceCode r"><span id="cb28-1"><a href="#cb28-1" aria-hidden="true" tabindex="-1"></a><span class="fu">ggqqplot</span>(data.df, <span class="st">&quot;Plant_Growth&quot;</span>, <span class="at">ggtheme =</span> <span class="fu">theme_bw</span>()) <span class="sc">+</span> <span class="fu">facet_grid</span>(Watering <span class="sc">~</span> Sun_Light)</span></code></pre></div>
-<pre><code>## Warning: The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?
-## The following aesthetics were dropped during statistical transformation: sample
-## ℹ This can happen when ggplot fails to infer the correct grouping structure in
-##   the data.
-## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
-##   variable into a factor?</code></pre>

 <p><img src="{{ site.url }}{{ site.baseurl }}/knitr_files/anova_files/figure-html/qq%20plot%20again-1.png" width="100%" style="display: block; margin: auto;" /></p>
 <div class="sourceCode" id="cb30"><pre class="sourceCode r"><code class="sourceCode r"><span id="cb30-1"><a href="#cb30-1" aria-hidden="true" tabindex="-1"></a>data.df <span class="sc">%&gt;%</span> <span class="fu">levene_test</span>(Plant_Growth <span class="sc">~</span> Sun_Light<span class="sc">*</span>Watering) </span></code></pre></div>
 <pre><code>## # A tibble: 1 × 4